neilg63/file-organiser/README.md

 - **--omit-pattern, -o** Omit file names matching this pattern
 - **--starts-with** Match pattern from the start of the file name
 - **--ends-with** Match pattern from the end of the file name, with or without the extension
-- **--regex-mode, -x** Flag to interpret the above pattern as a full regular expression, e.g. where `a*` means any number of the preceding character, but otherwise _\*_ is a wildcard for any characters, which in full regex mode is `._`.
+- **--regex-mode, -x** Flag to interpret the above pattern as a full regular expression, e.g. where `a*` means any number of the preceding character, otherwise _\*_ is a wildcard for any characters, which in full regex mode is `._`.
 For simple pattern matches `.` is interpreted literally, while in full regex mode it means any character and must be escaped to match a dot.
 - **--move, -m** Move to specified new target directory
 - **--delete, -u** Delete files filtered by the above criteria
 - **--force, -f** Bypass prompt for bulk deletion (useful for cron jobs)